mesoform/apache-fwdproxy/README.md

 made upstreams a list where the last service in that list will be the one which our application []waits on before starting](https://github.com/mesoform/apache-fwdproxy/blob/master/files/etc/containerpilot.json5#L50-L52) (requires pre_start to be set).
+* we make use of a number of default settings in our application management.
+For example, our healthchecks are configurable with settings like [timeout and interval](https://github.com/mesoform/concierge-app-playbook/blob/master/vars/main.yml#L6-L8) but we don't set these and use the [preconfigured playbook defaults](https://github.com/mesoform/create-concierge-app/blob/master/defaults/main.yml#L8-L10)
+* We let the playbook handle our configuration file placement by putting all files (even those that aren't processed)in the templates directory and adding a `.j2` extension.
+We do this because it keeps things together and demonstrates the automatic creation of the configuration directory.
+However, you can manually create any directories inside the `files` directory and they will all be copied up to the root directory of the container.
+E.g. If you want something copied to `/usr/libexec/bin`, you will need to add `files/usr/libexec/bin/some_file`